Eschatologue/CM_wiki/docs/gameplay/phb/combat.md

 ### Moving around Other Creatures

-During your move, you can pass through the space of an ally, a creatyre that has the Incapacitated condition, a Tiny creature, or a creatyre that is two sizes larger or smaller than you.
+During your move, you can pass through the space of an ally, a creature that has the Incapacitated condition, a Tiny creature, or a creature that is two sizes larger or smaller than you.

-You can't willingly end a move in a space occupied by another creatyre.
+You can't willingly end a move in a space occupied by another creature.
 If you somehow end a turn in a space with another creature, you have the Prone condition unless you are Tiny or are of a larger size than the other creature.

 ## Making an Attack